-Subsequent applications to change new buildings from holiday accommodation to permanent residential use or the removal of conditions for holiday accommodation will not be permitted within 10 years of their conversion construction and unless the existing use is shown to be unviable. it complies with All such proposals would also be subject to Policy DM45 (The conversion or re-use of redundant rural buildings to residential use).
-DM43 (The conversion of rural buildings to residential use).
+Subsequent applications to change new buildings from holiday accommodation to permanent residential use or the removal of conditions for holiday accommodation will not be permitted within 10 years of their construction unless the existing use is shown to be unviable.
+All such proposals would also be subject to Policy DM45 (The conversion or re-use of rural buildings to residential use).